 What is Web Application Testing: Tools and Methodology?

 On the market today, there are some universal, simple load testing tools that enable the majority of developers and testers to build robust websites.
 As an example is the series of WAPT product options which are typical for this class of solutions.

-These systems allow you to organize a local testing at small loads of up to 2 thousand virtual users, and a distributed one with the simulation of high loads.
+These systems allow you to organize local testing at small loads of up to 2 thousand virtual users and a distributed one with the simulation of high loads.
 Also, the series of agents are available for testing on the cloud and from the cloud.
 The products can be used to test any web application that runs under the HTTP(S) protocol, except some certain proprietary protocols (for example, RTMP).

 To create a virtual user profile, you should perform all of the actions in the selected browser while a special browser recorder will record a sequence of queries and parameterize the dynamic data.
-To support dynamic sessions, it’s possible to parameterize data in the request: the request header, cookie data, query parameters in the query string and in the body that allows you to create unique requests.
+To support dynamic sessions, it's possible to parameterize data in the request: the request header, cookie data, query parameters in the query string and in the body that lets you to create unique requests.

 Web Application Testing Tips

-The products of this type should also have means for deployment on the public cloud such as Amazon.
+The products of this type should also have a means for deployment on the public cloud such as Amazon.
 Amazon data centers are located around the world; it will let choose the most convenient place for testing geographically distributed load.